-The Healthcare Innovation Award is Co-chaired by the CEOs of GSK and Save the Children.
-A judging panel, comprising of experts from the fields of public health, science and academia, will award all or part of the funds to one or more of the best healthcare innovations.
+The Healthcare Innovation Award is co-chaired by the CEOs of GSK and Save the Children.
+A judging panel, comprising experts from the fields of public health, science and academia, split the award funds between the four winning healthcare innovations.

-As well as providing funding, this year’s Healthcare Innovation Award will provide a platform to review and evaluate new approaches to health system challenges, to recognise those that are having an impact, and share best practice with the wider global health community.
+As well as providing funding, this year’s Healthcare Innovation Award provides a platform to review and evaluate new approaches to health system challenges, to recognise those that are having an impact, and share best practice with the wider global health community.

 To overcome these persistent challenges and to save children’s lives, we are supporting, encouraging and recognising health innovations of all kinds that are increasing access to healthcare for the hardest to reach children and their families.
-GSK and Save the Children will select winners to receive the following:
+The winners of the 2017 Healthcare Innovation Award receive the following:

 - Promotion through public award announcements and international media coverage

 - A ‘Round-Table’ event in their local community that will convene interested and relevant stakeholders from the public, private and non-profit sectors to provide a support network that can help improve and grow the innovation

 - Potential additional support may include volunteer and/or technical assistance from GSK and Save the Children staff and country offices

 One year old Koursia Mahamadou